SalomePlatform/sat/doc/src/commands/environ.rst

 Description
 ===========
 The **environ** command generates the environment files used to run and compile SALOME.
-Please note that these files are not required!
-SalomeTool set the environment himself, when compiling.
+Please note that these files are not required any more, salomeTool set the environment himself, when compiling.
 And so does the salome launcher.
-These files are useful when one want to check the environment.
+These files are useful when someone wants to check the environment.
-They are also used in debug mode to set the environment for gdb.
+They could be used in debug mode to set the environment for gdb.
 The configuration part at the end of this page explains how to specify the environment which will be used by sat (at build or run time), and which is written in files by sat environ command.

 Usage